School Science Lessons

 When heated strongly, but below its melting temperature, copper glows with a bright red heat.

-To show that the maximum temperature is reached, you can melt copper use pieces of copper wire with three different thickness found by stripping the insulation from electrical flex.
+To show that the maximum temperature is reached, use pieces of copper wire with three different thickness found by stripping the insulation from electrical flex.

 1. Light a Bunsen burner, turn the flame to maximum height, and open the air holes so that the flame is completely blue.